Principle 14

 What does the EPSR Action Plan say?

-The EPSR Action Plan sets out five key goals for EU Member States:
+The EPSR Action Plan sets out one headline target and two key recommendations for EU Member States in this area:

-• Member States have committed to reduce the number of people at risk of poverty or social exclusion by 15.6 million by 2030.
+• Member States have committed to reducing by at least 15 million the number of people at risk of poverty or social exclusion (AROPE) by 2030 — including at least 5 million children — as part of the EU’s headline social targets.

-• When planning the allocation of financial resources, Member States are recommended to make greater use of distributional impact assessments to better account for the impact of reforms and investments on the income of different groups and to increase transparency on the social impact of budgets and policies.
+• When planning the allocation of financial resources, Member States are encouraged to use distributional impact assessments more systematically, to assess how reforms and investments affect different income groups and to strengthen transparency on the social impact of budgets and policies

 P14_Shopping cart